anonymous-k1wi/Kiwi-K-Mixer/README.md

 &nbsp;

 The final page provides an "Exit" button for the setup, which will display a prompt to either save and exit or exit without saving.
+If all inputs in the previous pages are not defined, the user will see the option to exit without saving.
+To save and exit, *all* inputs must be properly defined in the proceeding pages.

 ## Editting an Existing Model
+To create a new model, select the `Update Robot` menu option on the home page.